sillybytes/stm32_intro/post.md

     $ cd f1
     $ cd stm32-h103/miniblink

-This example will BLINK an LED connected in the PIN 12 of the GPIO port C, but my chip doesn't have it!
+This example will BLINK a LED connected in the PIN 12 of the GPIO port C, but my chip doesn't have it!
 No problem, I'm going to change it (you can use your favorite editor here):

     $ vim miniblink.c

 Now change all appearances of `GPIOC` to `GPIOB` so the program uses the GPIO port B instead.
+(Use an available pin in your specific chip/board).

 In Vim: